yueyulovetaylor/DataIntensiveApplicationsNote/Chapter3.md

     <img src="./Images/Chapter3/SSTable.png" height=60% width=60%>

 #### 1.2.1 Constructing and Maintaining SSTables
+  * When a write request comes, add it to a in-memory balanced tree structure (red-black tree or AVL tree), which serves as a memtable.
+  * If a memtable reaches a threshold, store the memtable into the newest segment file of the database.
+Write request can continue to a new memtable instance.
+  * When read request comes, it will start from the in-memory memtable to most recent on-disk segment file, then in the next order segment, etc.
+  * A background thread will keep running a merging and compaction process.

 #### 1.2.2 Making an LSM-Tree out of SSTables
+  * Storage engines that are based on merging and compacting sorted files are often called LSM storage engines.

 #### 1.2.3 Performance Optimizations
+  * Looking up keys that do not exist in the database can be slow.
+So additional Bloom Filter is usually implemented in order to tell whether a key exists in the database or not.
+  * Basic idea of LSM-Tree is to **keep a cascade of SSTables that are merged in the background**.
+Two different compaction strategies:
+    * Size-tiered compaction: newer and smaller SSTables are merged into older and larger ones.
+    * Leveled compaction: key range is split up into smaller SSTables and older data is moved to "separate" levels.
+This allows compaction to be more incremental and use small disk size.

 ### 1.3 B-Trees